shreyasminocha/regex-for-regular-folk/book.md

 ![/p/g](./media/exported/p.png)

 As we can see, `/p/g` matches all lowercase `p` characters.
 Note that regexes are case sensitive by default.
-If the regex has one or more matches within the input string, it is said to “match” the regex.
+If the regex has one or more “matches” within the input string, it is said to “match” the regex.
+Think of “the matches” as an array, and whether an input “matches” a regex as a boolean.

 ## Character classes